Tim Hortons heirs encourage minimum wage employees to inherit their own coffee chains - The Beaverton

 The Joyces also emphasized the high income to work ratio of inheriting incredibly profitable businesses with established name brand and low overhead.
 “You don’t even have to sell good coffee or ,” added Joyce Jr.

-“Also, if you just slap all over the place, the just keeps rolling in with no effort required.
+“Also, if you just slap all over the place, the money just keeps rolling in with no effort required.
 So maybe try that and then you can pay for your own benefits,” continued the excited millionaire from the Florida mansion where he is currently wintering.

 For those employees who really wanted to make it in today’s competitive workforce, the Joyces also recommended marrying someone with an even bigger inheritance than you have